byZeref/vue-todo-ts-test/README.md

-# vue-initial-ts
+# TO-DO app

-This template should help get you started developing with Vue 3 in Vite.
+A to-do app with TypeScript and testing

 ## Recommended IDE Setup